Cars #10280, 10281, 10282

 The opposite end of the car (the tavern end) was going to be cut open to create an open-end platform, but this work was never begun.

 The car was painted white, with the silver roof & black running gear of the AFT.
-It only lacked the red & blue stripes and lettering.
+It only lacked the red & blue stripes and blue lettering.

 At some point, the conversion stopped because it was decided The Preambles would be used after all -- the diner, at 203 feet long, was going to present too big a challenge when moving the train into odd and restrictive display sites.